adityasaky/awesome-open-source-academia/README.md

 | [Sigstore] | Yes | Yes | Yes | Yes |
 | [The Update Framework (TUF)] | Yes | Yes | Yes | Yes |

-## Contribute to this list
+## Contribute

-This list is not exhaustive by any means.
+Contributions are welcome!
 Please open a pull request to add any missing projects.
-Make sure to add a detailed description in the [projects](/projects) directory as well as an entry in this table (sorted alphabetically).

 Criteria for inclusion:

-- Published in peer reviewed venue
-- Actively maintained beyond publication in peer reviewed venue
-- One of
-  - Original development team includes academics
-  - Actively extended by academics
+- The system must have been at least partially developed originally by academic researchers who authored a peer-reviewed publication
+- The system must have demonstrably escaped the lab, such as with adoptions or by having an ecosystem

 ---